aliforever/charles-proxy-instagram-requests/README.md

 # How to Find Version, VersionCode and Signature Key?

+Check User-Agent Header in Requests for version and version code:

 ![Check User-Agent Header in Requests for version and version code](https://i.ibb.co/grTDTGD/version-code.png)

 ## To Find out Signature